 According to NRB, in recent years, Nepalis in Australia are increasingly using former channels to send money home, but, a significant amount of money still goes through Hundi.

 PayRu Remit has set out a guide for you all to recognize which money transfers are Hundi which is as follows:

 - Hundis are registered with the Australian Transaction Reports and Analysis Centre (AUSTRAC) in Australia but not with Nepal Rastra Bank in Nepal.

 - Hundis won’t have any bank or remittance company as their payout partner in Nepal.

 - Hundis offer a higher exchange rate, usually $3-$4 higher than what you get with registered/legal remit.

-- Most Hundis operate through social media – Facebook, Whatsapp, Viber etc. and won’t have a website and app.
-Nonetheless, you need to be very careful because few of the Hundis does have website and app, nowadays.
+- Most Hundis operate through social media – Facebook, Whatsapp, Viber etc. and won’t have a website or app.
+Nonetheless, you need to be very careful because few of the Hundis do have websites and apps, nowadays.

 - Hundis share their higher exchange rates every day on social media and chat groups to lure customers.

 - Hundis offer a special rate if you send a large sum of money.

 - Hundis keep changing their bank account details to remain under the radar from AUSTRAC.

 Don’t risk your hard-earned money for the sake of a high exchange rate.